christopherseaman/datasci_217/exam1.md

 ## Question 2: Generate Random FASTA Data (25 points)
 File name: `generate_fasta.py`

+FASTA format is a text-based format for representing nucleotide or peptide sequences.
+It begins with a single-line description (preceded by a > symbol), followed by lines of sequence data.

 Create a Python script that generates a random DNA sequence and saves it in FASTA format.
 Your script should:

 1. Generate a random DNA sequence of 1 million base pairs (using A, C, G, T).
 2. Format the sequence with 80 base pairs per line.
-3. Save the sequence in FASTA format in the data directory, with the filename "random_sequence.fasta".
+3. Save the sequence in FASTA format in the "data" directory, with the filename "random_sequence.fasta".

-4. The FASTA file should have a header line: ">Random_DNA_Sequence".
+(Note: FASTA files usually include a header line with the `> Sequence Name`, but this is not required for this assignment.)

+Tips:
+- Use Python's `random` module to generate random DNA sequences.
+- Remember to open the file in write mode when saving the FASTA data.
+- Use string joining for efficient concatenation of large sequences.
+- Use a `for` loop to count characters when adding each line of the sequence to the file.
+- (optional, advanced) The `textwrap` module can help you format the sequence into 80-character lines.

 ### Task